tarekeldeeb/quran-tajweed-embedded/README.md

 ## Using the tajweed embedded file

+The generated [embedded Quran Text](output/tajweed.hafs.embeded.txt) is what you need as a start.
+You may probably need the [dictionary](output/dictionary_chars.txt) as well.
 To display the Quran text, just filter out all [a-z] characters, those are the embedded tajweed rule.
 Each char maps a rule in place.
 To highlight the tajweed rules, the embedded rules should be smartly used forward.

 ## Using the tajweed JSON file